Knakong/SDPRE/README.md

 # SDPRE
 * Hello World!
-* This repository contains lab assignments assigned as pre-work for Skill Distillery's Full Stack Software Development with Java.
+* This repository contains labs assigned as pre-work for Skill Distillery's Full Stack Software Development with Java.